timmo-nhn/XcaDocumentSource/Docs/CdaRegistryMetadata.md

 ## On-The-Fly CDA Document generation from RegistryObjectDtos
 **PJD.XcaDocumentSource** supports generating a **CDA document** dynamically from Registry Object DTOs (`DocumentEntryDto` and `SubmissionSetDto`) using the static class `CdaTransformerService`.
 This is useful when wanting to return more detailed document response when fetching a document from the repository.

-The `appsettings.json`-parameter `WrapRetrievedDocumentInCda` toggles this functionality, making any document request (either via REST or SOAP) return the document data wrapped in a XML-serialized CDA document generated from the document metadata corresponding to the document being retrieved.
+The `appsettings.json`-parameter `WrapRetrievedDocumentInCda` toggles this functionality, making any document request (either via REST or SOAP), which does not contain structured XML, return the document data wrapped in a XML-serialized CDA document generated from the document metadata corresponding to the document being retrieved.